prakharmrsl/easypcceo.github.io/pages/test.md

 <div class="text">
 <h2>Corsair Carbide Series Air 540</h2>
 <h3>Smallest ATX Case</h3>
 <p>The Corsair Air 540 is coming in close second.
-This case is compact, but with a surprisingly spacious interior.</p>
+This case is compact, but with a surprisingly spacious interior.
+It ships with 3 140mm case fans, and has room for an additional 3 120mm case fans.
+There's plenty of room for hard drives, radiators, and graphics cards too.</p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2MUOsLS">Check Price on Amazon</a>
 </div>